PostHog/posthog.com/contents/tutorials/react-feature-flags.md

 ## Creating a feature flag

 With PostHog set up, your React app is ready for feature flags.
-To create one, go to the [feature flag tab](https://app.posthog.com/feature_flags) in PostHog and click "New feature flag."
+To create one, go to the [feature flags tab](https://app.posthog.com/feature_flags) in PostHog and click "New feature flag."
 Enter a flag key (like `cool-react-homepage`), set the release condition to roll out to 100% of users, and press "Save."

 ![Creating a flag in PostHog](../images/tutorials/react-feature-flags/flag.png)